NoaTheSoap/python_steelseries_sonar_api/README.md

 ﻿# Python Sonar Controller
-A python library to control SteelSeries Sonar<br>
+A python package to control SteelSeries Sonar<br>

-The project has not been made for or tested with streamer mode.
+The package has not been made for or tested with streamer mode.

 ## Description